 However, more often than not title inflation has a detrimental impact on candidate pools.
 Seemingly inflated titles that don’t fit the requirements can intimidate or confuse otherwise qualified candidates – or prevent them from finding jobs on search engines entirely.
 Subsequently, hiring teams may inadvertently attract unqualified applicants.

 We’ve been collecting and analyzing real-world job descriptions and hiring outcomes for years.
 We like to analyze and share our data, and we did that recently with tech hiring.
 By analyzing job listing data from over 10,000 companies, we were able to find some interesting tech recruiting trends.
 They include loosening certain job requirements, such as education requirements.

-Long story short, the tight labor market is in no way your imagination.
+Long story short, the labor market tightness is in no way your imagination.
 Applicant pools for tech jobs, for example, have gotten significantly smaller in the last couple years.
 They attracted around 120 applicants in 2019 but only 77 in 2021.

 One of the reasons for the decrease in applicant pool size is a rise in the number of jobs on offer.
 Companies advertised over 80% more tech jobs in 2021 than they did in 2019, in large part because of a surge in funding and large valuations.
 (Tech hiring stalled briefly during the pandemic but roared back in a way that hiring for most industries did not.)

 One tactic that companies have been turning to during the tight labor market is job title inflation.
 According to our data, a quarter of the tech jobs considered junior in 2019 now carry senior titles.
 (Typically, we think of junior jobs as requiring less than four years of experience, mid-level as requiring four to 10, and senior as requiring 10 or more.)
 Also, twice as many junior jobs today include the word ‘Lead,’ and 20% more mid-level jobs include the word ‘Senior.’